majordoobie/barbatos-toolkit/docker-notes.md

 - This means that hardware access has to go through the OS to communicate with the HAL API
 - Docker is a LXC type of container
 - When you spin up a container on Windows it use to run on a Virtual Box shim.
 Now a days it runs on Hyper-V
-- Docker is designed to run a specific task like a Meeseeks
+- Docker is designed to run a specific task like a Meeseeks from

 ![](Pasted%20image%2020210127162358.png)